-If you’re looking to control your household food budget or simply want to limit trips to the grocery store, a standalone freezer is an excellent investment.
+If you’re looking to control the household food budget or simply want to limit trips to the grocery store, stand-alone freezers can be an excellent investment.
 They offer long-term storage space for perishable foods while helping owners take advantage of grocery store sales.
-These large-capacity freezers are also essential for those who garden, fish, or hunt.
+These large-capacity freezers also can be essential for those who garden, fish, or hunt.

 Our Top Picks